Using the LiveRecorder tool¶

 ,execv()

-syscall are not matched and so not recorded.live-record does not always report errors very well.
-If live-record fails and does not appear to produce any useful output, please contact us at support@undo.io.
+option is used) so that it can be used to record programs whose output is depended on.
+This means that it does not always report errors very well.
+If live-record fails and does not appear to produce any useful output, please contact Undo Support.